 The longer the virus remains unchecked anywhere on the planet, it will continue to mutate, breach borders, and wreak havoc on communities and the global economy:

 The only way to prevent new and possibly more dangerous variants is to dramatically slow transmission of the virus through widespread vaccination.
-We are calling on wealthy countries to help redress this situation with a comprehensive, coordinated strategy to get to global herd immunity as soon as possible.

 How can I learn more and stay informed?